 Research is another fundamental aspect of travel photography.

 Imagine arriving at your destination and realizing that the day before a festival that only repeats once every five years ended.
 What a shame that would be!

 It’s important to plan well, depending on the type of photography you want to take, the climate and temperature, the events available, through specialized travel guides and reliable sources on the internet.
 Once you get there, a continuous investigation is essential, especially through the local people, sometimes not all the necessary information is available on written texts before traveling.

 Try to think also about the safety, personal and, of the equipment.
 To start your travel with good insurance coverage, for example, the one offered by WorldNomads is very flexible and reliable.
 In addition to taking unnecessary risks in areas, you don’t know about.

 Choosing a good local guide can help in this respect, knowing where and when to go you will be safer to move, without too many thoughts, focused on photography.

 Think of an important journey, a place you probably won’t come back to visit.
 You can’t leave unprepared, you need to know what are the limits of your equipment to get the best result.

 Knowing every function of your camera, lenses, and accessories you carry around will give you the confidence you need to express yourself creatively on the go.
 Take the time to study a manual or get prepared with a good course!

-8. Book a group tour package
+8. Book a package too touristy

 9. Do not analyze the light conditions